Maureen Corrigan

-Maureen Corrigan is an American author, scholar, and literary critic.
+Maureen Corrigan (born July 30, 1955) is an American author, scholar, and literary critic.
 She is the book critic on the NPR radio program Fresh Air and writes for the "Book World" section of The Washington Post.
 In 2014, she wrote So We Read On, a book on the origins and power of The Great Gatsby.
 In 2005, she published a literary memoir Leave Me Alone, I'm Reading: Finding and Losing Myself in Books.
-Corrigan was awarded the 2018 Nona Balakian Citation for Excellence in Reviewing by the National Book Critics Circle for her reviews on Fresh Air on NPR and in The Washington Post, and the 1999 Edgar Award for Criticism by the Mystery Writers of America for her book, Mystery & Suspense Writers, with Robin W. Cook.
+Corrigan was awarded the 2018 Nona Balakian Citation for Excellence in Reviewing by the National Book Critics Circle for her reviews on Fresh Air on NPR and in The Washington Post, and the 1999 Edgar Award for Criticism by the Mystery Writers of America for her book Mystery & Suspense Writers, co-authored with Robin W. Cook.

 Early life

 Maureen Corrigan was born on July 30, 1955, and raised in Queens, New York, to a working-class family.
-Corrigan holds a B.A. from Fordham University as well as an M.A. and Ph.D from the University of Pennsylvania.
+She credits her father, another "lone reader," for inspiring her love of reading.
+Corrigan holds a B.A. degree from Fordham University, as well as an M.A. and Ph.D. from the University of Pennsylvania.